ravinggenius/weekend_OLD/README.markdown

-Simple website to countdown to the weekend.
+Project has been moved to [https://github.com/ravinggenius/weekend](https://github.com/ravinggenius/weekend).